 There is a visual that might be evocative of it.
 Other Spink and Forcible start their performance as their current older and heavyset selves.
 However, they later 'unzip' from the head, as if removing a costume, to reveal their younger, thinner selves underneath.

 There is one, but you can easily skip over it without missing anything.
 After the end credits, a short animation of paper mice plays that isn't plot important but is visually appealing.
 Shortly after, text appears on the screen reading "For those in the know: jerk wad."
 This was intended for a contest during the US theatrical run, where it was a code for the chance to win a pair of limited edition Coraline-themed shoes.
 The contest has ended, so sorry to anyone who wanted to enter.
-The credits itself have some fun animations of Spink and Forcible's dogs.
+The credits themselves have some fun animations of Spink and Forcible's dogs.

 No, but a character is wearing a medal that was handed out to first responders doing cleanup in Chernobyl, if stuff involving nuclear power bothers you.
 It's never referenced in dialogue, though.